zookz/cordova-plugin-health/README.md

 Quirks of store()

-- in iOS you cannot store the total calories, you need to specify either basal or active, if you use total calories, the active ones will be stored
+- in iOS you cannot store the total calories, you need to specify either basal or active.
+If you use total calories, the active ones will be stored.
-- in Android you can only store the total calories
+- in Android you can only store active calories, as the basal are estimated automatically.
+If you store total calories, these will be treated as active.
-- in iOS distance is assumed to be of type WalkingRunning, if you want to explicitly set it to Cycling you need to add the field ` cycling: true `
+- in iOS distance is assumed to be of type WalkingRunning, if you want to explicitly set it to Cycling you need to add the field ` cycling: true `.
-- in iOS, storing the sleep activities is not supported at the moment
+- in iOS, storing the sleep activities is not supported at the moment.

 ## Differences between HealthKit and Google Fit